 It was a strange day.
 Cold—the temperature at least forty degrees—and a steady rain, in the middle of August.
-The entire town was gray, both from the ominous clouds and the mist that rose from the ground due to the sudden drop in temperature with the rain.
-The stone buildings disappeared in the skyline, and as the clouds lowered to meet the mist below, a dense fog enclosed the city, making visibility less than arm’s length.
+The entire town was gray.
+The stone buildings disappeared in the skyline, and as the clouds lowered, a dense fog enclosed the city, making visibility less than arm’s length.

 The change in weather was a sign for Anita.
 An omen, that something bad was going to happen.
-She decided to stay indoors, refused to step outside of her apartment, not even to walk to her mailbox.
-She kept the curtains shut so that the view wouldn’t lure her to a window, where she could trip over a cord or one of her son’s misplaced toys and crash through the glass, falling seven stories to a splattered death onto the wet concrete below.
+She decided to stay indoors, refused to step outside of her apartment, not even to check the mail.
+She kept the curtains shut so the view wouldn’t lure her to a window, where she could trip over a cord or one of her son’s misplaced toys and crash through the glass, falling several stories.

-Anita sat curled in a corner of the couch, between the arm and cushion, in her dark living room watching The Weather Channel.
-She pulled her knees to her chest and rested her chin on top of them as she listened to reporters talk endlessly of the unseasonal weather.
+Anita sat between the arm and cushion of her couch in the dark living room watching The Weather Channel.
+She pulled her knees to her chest and rested her chin on top of them as she listened to the reporters talk endlessly of the unseasonal weather.

 “I love you, sweetheart.”